Minnesota flag

 What subjects must I teach in Minnesota?

-Minnesota requires instruction in the following subjects: reading, writing, math, literature, fine arts, science, history, geography, and health.
+Minnesota requires instruction in the following subjects: reading, writing, literature, fine arts, math, science, history, geography, economics, government, citizenship, health, and physical education.
 Beyond these requirements, you have flexibility to add subjects that interest your family.

 Nearby states